Partitioning tables in SQL Data Warehouse

 - Add the partition function definition to your CREATE TABLE.

-If you are migrating a partitioned table from a SQL Server instance the below SQL can help you to interrogate the number of rows that are in each partition.
-Keep in mind that if the same partitioning granularity is used on SQL Data Warehouse, the number of rows per partition will decrease by a factor of 60.
+If you are migrating a partitioned table from a SQL Server instance, the following SQL can help you to figure out the number of rows that in each partition.
+Keep in mind that if the same partitioning granularity is used on SQL Data Warehouse, the number of rows per partition decreases by a factor of 60.

 -- Partition information for a SQL Server Database SELECT s.[name]
 AS [schema_name] , t.[name]
 AS [table_name] , i.[name]
 AS [index_name] , p.[partition_number] AS [partition_number] , SUM(a.[used_pages]*8.0) AS [partition_size_kb] , SUM(a.[used_pages]*8.0)/1024 AS [partition_size_mb] , SUM(a.[used_pages]*8.0)/1048576 AS [partition_size_gb] , p.[rows]
 AS [partition_row_count] , rv.[value]
 AS [partition_boundary_value] , p.[data_compression_desc] AS [partition_compression_desc] FROM sys.schemas s JOIN sys.tables t ON t.[schema_id] = s.[schema_id] JOIN sys.partitions p ON p.[object_id] = t.[object_id] JOIN sys.allocation_units a ON a.[container_id] = p.[partition_id] JOIN sys.indexes i ON i.[object_id] = p.[object_id] AND i.[index_id] = p.[index_id] JOIN sys.data_spaces ds ON ds.[data_space_id] = i.[data_space_id] LEFT JOIN sys.partition_schemes ps ON ps.[data_space_id] = ds.[data_space_id] LEFT JOIN sys.partition_functions pf ON pf.[function_id] = ps.[function_id] LEFT JOIN sys.partition_range_values rv ON rv.[function_id] = pf.[function_id] AND rv.[boundary_id] = p.[partition_number] WHERE p.[index_id] <=1 GROUP BY s.[name] , t.[name] , i.[name] , p.[partition_number] , p.[rows] , rv.[value] , p.[data_compression_desc] ;

 SQL Data Warehouse supports partition splitting, merging, and switching.
-Each of these functions is excuted using the ALTER TABLE statement.
+Each of these functions is executed using the ALTER TABLE statement.

-To switch partitions between two tables you must ensure that the partitions align on their respective boundaries and that the table definitions match.
-As check constraints are not available to enforce the range of values in a table the source table must contain the same partition boundaries as the target table.
-If this is not the case, then the partition switch will fail as the partition metadata will not be synchronized.
+To switch partitions between two tables, you must ensure that the partitions align on their respective boundaries and that the table definitions match.
+As check constraints are not available to enforce the range of values in a table, the source table must contain the same partition boundaries as the target table.
+If the partition boundaries are not then same, then the partition switch will fail as the partition metadata will not be synchronized.

 How to split a partition that contains data